From De Re Coquinaria I.1, 1st century

 - A couple of saffron strands

 I know what you’re probably thinking right now.
 “That much honey?
 I don’t think so!”
 I feel you.
 I used to stubbornly invert the honey-to-wine ratio every time I made conditum in the past.
 It just doesn’t fit well within our modern palette.
 For this blog post, however, I decided to fight that urge and do exactly as Apicius prescribes.
 After all, conditum is meant to be a concentrate.
 Once diluted, you’ll no longer have the feeling your teeth are going to fall out.

 If you’re convinced, go ahead and grab a saucepan to mix the honey and 70ml of the wine.
 Stir it continuously on a low heat to avoid burning.
 When the mixture starts boiling, add an extra splash of wine.
 Apicius recommends skimming this mixture thrice, letting it sit for a day each time.
 This was probably done because Roman honey had a lot of impurities, which necessitated filtering.
 We can save ourselves the trouble, because modern honey as you buy it in the store is perfectly clear.

 Next, add the spices.
 The recipe calls for piperis.
 But the translator’s commentary* points out that while piperis generally refers to peppercorns, in this context it may also refer to allspice (or even other spices).
 I was intrigued by this remark and decided to go with half black pepper, half allspice.
-Next add the bay leave, crushed date pit, saffron and – if you’re able to get your hands on it – mastic.
-This last ingredient, also known as Arabic gum, is a resin obtained from the mastic tree that will give a very subtle, pine-like undertone to the conditum.
+Next add the bay leaf, crushed date pit, saffron and – if you’re able to get your hands on it – mastic.
+This last ingredient is a resin obtained from the mastic tree that will give a very subtle, pine-like undertone to the conditum.